yaqwsx/bcthesis/symdivine.md

 as a multi-purpose tool.
 During development of \symdivine, experiments with following combinations were performed:

-* an \smt or a \bdd store combined with algorithm for reachability.
+* \smt or \bdd store combined with algorithm for reachability.
 This combination produces a model-checker for safety properties that can handle input values.
 This approach was originally introduced in todo citatce vojta

-* an \smt or a \bdd store combined with a standard algorithm for automata-based
+* \smt or \bdd store combined with a standard algorithm for automata-based
   \ltl model-checking.
-During the verification, negation of verified \ltl property is converted to an \buchi automaton and during successors generation procedure a product with the automaton is produces.
+During the verification, negation of specification \ltl formula is converted to an \buchi automaton and during successors generation procedure a product with the automaton is produces.
 Test for atomic propositions, that can refer to global variables of the program, is implemented using the `prune` operation of the store.
 It filters-out memory